fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

 ### General drawbacks

-Statically-constrained genericity has fundamental drawbacks that are strongly distortive of the practical experience of using a programming language, whether in personal, team or community situations.
+Statically-constrained qualified genericity is strongly distortive of the practical experience of using a programming language, whether in personal, framework-building, team or community situations.
 The effect of these distortions are well known from:
 * Standard ML in the 1990s (e.g. SML functors and "fully functorized programming")
 * C++ templates
 * Haskell (type classes and their many technical extensions, abstract uses, generalizations and intensely intricate community discussions)